ngs-docs/2017-ucsc-metagenomics/welcome.rst

 3. Instructor introductions
 ---------------------------

+Harriet Alexander - postdoc at UC Davis.

 Titus Brown - prof at UC Davis in the School of Vet Med.

-Phil Brooks - postdoc at UC Davis.

 4. Amazon and cloud computing - why?!
 -------------------------------------